GoogleCloudPlatform/pubsec-declarative-toolkit/README.md

-# GCP Canadian PubSec Sandbox
+# GCP PubSec Declarative Toolkit

-This Repo contains the configuration to deploy a Sandbox Environment based off on the GoC's 30 Day [Guardrails](https://github.com/canada-ca/cloud-guardrails).
+This repository is a collection of delcarative solutions to help you on your Journey to Google Cloud.

 ## Quickstart